 2. Choose investments.
 Decide which alternatives you want to hold in your SDIRA.
 Perform necessary research and due diligence.

 3. Complete the transaction.
 Find a reputable dealer from which your custodian can purchase the assets, and ask them to complete the sale.

 4. Plan withdrawals carefully.
 Because alternative assets have less liquidity than other types of investments, you may need to plan sales well in advance of needing retirement income or meeting required minimum distributions.

 If you’re opening your first IRA account, you’re likely best served with a traditional or Roth IRA.
 Because of the complications involved in using an SDIRA, only sophisticated investors should consider it.

 If you’re interested in opening a Roth or traditional IRA, SoFi can help.
-The SoFi Invest retirement account offers traditional, Roth, and SEP IRAs that you can open and manage online.
+The SoFi IRA offers traditional, Roth, and SEP IRAs that you can open and manage online.

 Photo credit: iStock/Andres Victorero

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.

 Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.